University of London (UoL)

 - The School of Pharmacy, University of London

 - University of London Institute in Paris (ULIP)

 The university also has 10 specialised research institutes and over 120 thousand students study.
-The university also offers offers international students the opportunity to gain a degrees from the university via its distance learning programme (50,000 students are studying on the international programme).
+The university also offers international students the opportunity to gain a degree from the university via its distance learning programme (50,000 students are studying on the international programme).
 More information about studying at London can be found here:

 Although the University of London is classed as a university in its own right UCAS allows applicants to apply to 5 of its colleges as they are considered as separate institutions.

 The university has many of its colleges ranked highly in different ranking league tables.
 The Times 2012 rankings rate 2 of its colleges in the top 20 of British universities whilst the Complete University Guide ranks 4 in the top 20 in 2012.

 For more information about the University of London see it the reviews of its individual colleges.

 The information contained on this page was correct at time of publish and does not necessarily reflect the views of the University of London for more information please see their website.

 Are you a studying at a University of London college/university let us know your experiences.